the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 );
 ~~~~~~~

 The SearchForm component receives the styles as well.
 It has to use string interpolation for using two styles in one element via JavaScript's template literals.
-One alternative way is the [classnames](https://github.com/JedWatson/classnames) library, which is installed via the command line as project dependency:
+One alternative way is the [classnames](https://github.com/JedWatson/classnames) library, which is installed via the command line as a project dependency:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~